Colt Canada C7: IUR – Integrated Upper Receiver

 In 2011, the Royal Canadian Mounted Police adopted a semi-automatic only version of the C8 IUR with ancillary components as their patrol carbine.

 MRR – Modular Rail Rifle

 Colt Canada introduced the MRR, or Modular Rail Rifle, in 2015 and released it for sale to the market in 2016.
 It is essentially a monolithic upper receiver with Magpul's M-LOK attachment system for accessories.
 The rifles are offered with 11.6, 14.5, 15.7 and 18.6 in barrels.
 The 11.6 in version features a shorter handguard.
 As of late 2016, the 14.5 in variant is offered only to law enforcement and the military.

+C8A4

+The C8A4 is the latest evolution of Colt Canada's C7 and C8 family of rifles, unveiled at the CANSEC 2024 exhibition as part of the Canadian Modular Assault Rifle (CMAR) program.
+This variant builds upon the well-established C8 platform, incorporating upgrades such as the M-LOK rail system, an ambidextrous safety lever, and a cold-hammer forged, chrome-lined free-floating barrel for improved longevity and accuracy.
+The monolithic upper receiver, modified with a full-length STANAG 4694 rail and multiple M-LOK slots, allows for flexible configuration of optics and accessories.

+Operating on a direct gas impingement system, the C8A4 also reportedly features a non-adjustable single-stage combat trigger and a Magpul MOE grip and CTR stock.
+The rifle has a loaded weight of 3.4 kg and a rate of fire from 700 to 940 rounds per minute, with a muzzle velocity of 900 m/s.
+Since 2024, the C8A4 has been observed in operational use among Canadian Armed Forces personnel, including members of the Governor General's Foot Guards, indicating its early field adoption in front-line units.
+Around 65,401 rifles wil be brought to service to replace the C7/C8 rifles.

+The configuration shown at CANSEC includes a SAI Optics 6 patrol scope with its usage temporary, with units using different scopes as there has not been an official optic selected for the rifle.
+A Huxwrx suppressor has been used, which has drawn visual comparisons to the British L403A1.